I rolled up my sleeve because …

 What’s Your Why?

 Students, faculty and staff: Have you been vaccinated or are you making your plan to be vaccinated?
 Share a photo or short video with a message to your OC family about why you chose to be vaccinated.
-Ben shared his why.
+Paige shared her why.
 Now it’s your turn.
 CLICK HERE to share your why.

 - Check your local health department or hospital website to find out their process or for registration forms.
 On the left side of the page above the map of Michigan, select your county or the City of Detroit.
 Next, on the right side of the page, click on the link under “COVID-19 Vaccine Information.”